Unbabel/webpack-flask-starter/README.md

 ### Commands
-- `npm run install` to install the dependencies
+- `docker-compose run client npm run install` to install the dependencies
-- `npm run dev` to launch a dev server with livereload
-- `npm run build` to compile the assets for production
+- `docker-compose run client npm run build` to compile the assets for production
-- `npm run lint` to lint your files
+- `docker-compose run client npm run lint` to lint your files
-- `npm run test` to run the tests
+- `docker-compose run client npm run test` to run the tests

+The dev server is launched by composer automatically

+- `docker-compose run client npm run dev` to launch a dev server with livereload

 ### Folder structure